onap/archive-appc-deployment/docs/APPC Deployment Guidelines/APPC Release Guidelines.rst

    appc-parent-maven-stage-master/>`_.
 You can monitor the staging build job from here.
 4. Once the Jenkins build job is finished, note the number of that build job.
 5. Open your local copy of the appc/parent repository.
 Go to the "releases" directory.
 6. Copy one of the existing release files in that directory.
-Rename the file with the version number that you are releasing.
+Rename the new file with the version number that you are releasing.
 7. Open the new file.
 Update the "version:" with the version number that you are releasing.
 Update the "log_dir:" with the Jenkins job number from step 4.